Today's History Trivia for June 5

 1934 Bill Moyers American Emmy-winning journalist.
 TV: A Walk Through the 20th Century.

 1932 Christy Brown d.
-1981 Irish author, artist, cerebral palsy victim.
-The movie My Left Foot was based on his 1954 autobiography - which he typed using the little toe of his left foot.
+1981 Irish author, artist, born with cerebral palsy.
+The movie My Left Foot was based on his 1954 autobiography - which he typed using the little toe of his left foot - his left foot was the only part of his body not affected by paralysis.

 1925 Bill Hayes American singer, actor.
 Music: The Ballad of Davy Crockett (1955).
 TV: Days of Our Lives (Doug Williams).